wolfarmoon/wolfarmoon/README.md

 ### Hi there 👋

-I'm currently working on my own minecraft server software and some plugins also in doing some things in HTML
+I'm currently working on my own minecraft server software and some plugins, also in doing some things in HTML